letsencrypt/ceremony-demos/README.md

 serve as a historical marker of past ceremonies detailing the evolution of the [Let's Encrypt chain of trust](https://letsencrypt.org/certificates/).

+To see generated certificate output for the upcoming ceremony without needing to run this tooling, see the [outputs](./outputs/) folder.

 To try it out:

 - Install the [`ceremony`](https://github.com/letsencrypt/boulder/blob/main/cmd/ceremony/README.md) tool in your `$PATH`.